 There are three main ways to decide which posts you’ll tackle first:

-Whichever way you decide to go, it’s key that you’re honest about how much time you’ll be able to spend on your content calendar.
-It’s better to do just one article per month than to feel overwhelmed because you had planned to publish once per week and you now have a backlog of 10 post ideas in your pipeline waiting for your attention.
+Whichever way you decide to go, it’s key that you’re honest about how much time you’ll be able to spend creating content.
+It’s better to publish just one piece of high-quality content per month than to feel overwhelmed because you had planned to publish once per week and you now have a backlog of 10 blog post ideas in your pipeline waiting for your attention.

 2. Write or outsource optimized content